rdmarsh/elm/SECURITY.md

 ## Reporting a Vulnerability

-In case of sensitive bugs like security vulnerabilities, please contact rdmarsh@gmail.com directly instead of using issue tracker.
+In case of sensitive bugs like security vulnerabilities, please contact rdmarsh@gmail.com directly or using [githubs vulnerablity reporting function] instead of using issue tracker.
 We value your effort to improve the security and privacy of this project!

+[githubs vulnerablity reporting function]: https://github.com/rdmarsh/elm/security